July Happenings at the History Center

-Bartow, Fla (June 28, 2019) -- Journey into Polk history this month at the Polk County History Center.
-The following programs and events are open to the public and free of charge:
+Bartow, Fla (July 2, 2020) -- Journey into Polk history this month at the Polk County History Center.
+The following programs and events are to be held virtually and are open to the public and free of charge: